figaw/cloud-sdk/README.md

     -e CLOUDSDK_CORE_PROJECT \
     -e CLOUDSDK_COMPUTE_ZONE \
     -e CLOUDSDK_COMPUTE_REGION \
+    -v "$PWD":/non-privileged \
     gcloud-kubectl-sdk-docker:alpine gcloud"
 ```

 See the IAQ for the `-e` flags.

+NB: the `gcloud` alias mounts your current folder into the container,
+in order to access your current workdirectory for e.g.
+`gcloud compute scp file.txt instance-name:/some/path`.
+So if you try to do something with a parent directory,
+like `gcloud compute scp ../file.txt instance-name:/some/path`,
+you're going to have a bad time.

 ## Kubectl